ERGeorgiev/safety-heatmap/docs/consideration-distant-reports.md

 # Consideration: Distant Reports

-Distance reports is about reports made from a great distance.
+Distant reports is about reports made from a great distance.
 Compared to the use case of "see-and-report" with reports in the vicinity, distant reports have many use cases, including:

 - Reporting a historical experience
 - Reporting a danger you've found out about indirectly, like seeing it in the news